stefanoborini/stefanoborini.github.io/_posts/2020-02-24-why-r-is-the-new-perl.md

 Can you restrict it at least in scope?
 No, of course not, because this is R, namespacing is not a thing, the note states

-    The global variables list really belongs to a restricted scope (a function or a group of method definitions, for example) rather than the package as a whole.
+> The global variables list really belongs to a restricted scope (a function or
+> group of method definitions, for example) rather than the package as a whole.
-    However, implementing finer control would require changes in check and/or in codetools, so in this version the information is stored at the package level.
+> However, implementing finer control would require changes in check and/or in
+> codetools, so in this version the information is stored at the package level.

 In practice, this whole ordeal works around (``globalVariables``) with a confusing mechanism a workaround (``rlang::.data``) of a blunder of design of the language